Itzzsnipe/AutoTwitchDrops/README.txt

 CHROME_DRIVER_PATH: Set this variable to the file path of the downloaded ChromeDriver executable.
 CHROME_USER_DATA_DIR: Set this variable to the path of the Chrome user data directory (C:\Users\<your_username>\AppData\Local\Google\Chrome\User Data for Windows).
-CHROME_PROFILE_DIRECTORY: Set this variable to the name of the newly created profile directory (e.g., "Profile 1").
+CHROME_PROFILE_DIRECTORY: Set this variable to the name of the profile directory you are using in Chrome.
+Note: To find the profile directory you are using in Chrome, follow these steps:

+Open Google Chrome.
+In the address bar, type chrome://version and press Enter.
+Look for the "Profile Path" field.
+The path mentioned there indicates the user profile you are currently using.
+Set the CHROME_PROFILE_DIRECTORY variable in the code to match the profile directory name mentioned in the "Profile Path" field.
+Please ensure that you have the correct profile directory name and update the CHROME_PROFILE_DIRECTORY variable accordingly.

 Step 5: Launch and Use the Twitch Streamer App:

 Run the Twitch Streamer App: Open a command prompt or terminal, navigate to the directory containing the Twitch Streamer app file, and execute the Python script by running the command python twitch_streamer.py.